twigphp/Twig/doc/tags/macro.rst

     Importing macros using ``import`` or ``from`` is **local** to the current file.
-The imported macros are not available in included templates or child templates; you need to explicitely re-import macros in each file.
+The imported macros are not available in included templates or child templates; you need to explicitly re-import macros in each file.

 .. tip::